pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 ###  Update - 1 June 2025

-I started to receive queries from people about the status of my parents.
+I started to receive queries from other family friends about the status of my parents.
 For some reason, they all assume I have a clear answer and should be responsible for keeping everyone updated.
 I guess they know I’m the only member of this family who will at least give them a corporate smile emoji rather than just tell them to fuck off, which is what my parents usually do.

-After persistent questions from family friends, I messaged in the family group chat: “You guys still married or not?”
+After persistent questions, I messaged in the family group chat: “You guys still married or not?”

 Mum replied: "The divorce certificate’s been issued, but your dad’s too busy to pick it up."